androidsoft-org/androidsoft-coloring/documentation/README.md

 Best if you ask your child which images it would like to paint.
 I am happy to inlcude these, too.

+What to keep in mind when creating an image:
-Added images should be `600px` wide and consist of black and white pixels while it is possible to already add colors, they may be transformed to black and white by the app and only visible as preview.
+- Added images should be `600px` wide.
+- They consist of black and white pixels.
+    While it is possible to already add colors, they may be transformed to black and white by the app and only be visible as preview.
+- The outlines should be `6` to `10` pixels wide.
+  This allows scaling down images for fast drawing on smaller phones.
+  If they are too small, it might be that areas are joined i.e. coloring the head will also color the background.

 If an app contains many galleries, the user defined galleries are more important than the built-in galleries.